 Water ingress can damage both the beading and the main frame of the window itself.
 At the very least, timber beads will need regular maintenance or replacement – creating both cost and inconvenience.

-The simplest and most cost effective solution is to replace the element that is most likely to fail – the beading – with a product that is longer-lasting and more resistant to weathering than ordinary timber.
+The simplest and most cost effective solution is to replace the element that is most likely to fail, the beading, with a product that is longer-lasting and more resistant to weathering than ordinary timber – Composite Beading.

 A robust and cost-effective solution to beading replacement is Q-Wood innovative composite timber beading.